Solomon H. Snyder: Later career

 Snyder was University Distinguished Service Professor of Neuroscience, Pharmacology, and Psychiatry at the Johns Hopkins University School of Medicine.
 In 1980, he founded the Department of Neuroscience, and served as its first director from 1980 to 2006.
 In 2006, the department was renamed as The Solomon H. Snyder Department of Neuroscience in his honor.
 Snyder retired from Johns Hopkins in December 2022.

 Snyder is also the Director of Drug Discovery at the Lieber Institute for Brain Development in Baltimore, MD.

 In 1980, he served as the president of the Society for Neuroscience.
 He is also associate editor, Proceedings of the National Academy of Sciences of the United States of America.
-He helped start the companies Nova Pharmaceuticals and Guilford Pharmaceuticals, and has been an active philanthropist.
+He helped start the companies Nova Pharmaceuticals and Guilford Pharmaceuticals.

 He is listed by the Institute for Scientific Information as one of the 10 most-often cited biologists and he also has the highest h-index of any living biologist.